sreekanthssr/black-board/README.md

 This is fabricjs application based on reactjs like a notebook.
-Please have look https://sreekanthssr.github.io/notebook/
+Please have look https://sreekanthssr.github.io/notebook/ (Use chrome for better result)